 Penny Stock

-A stock that trades at a very low price per share (typically under $5), often from small companies with limited operating history, low market capitalization, and high volatility.
+Stock trading at a very low price per share (usually under $5), often from small companies with limited operating history, low market capitalization, and high volatility.

 Frequently Asked Questions